 To better understand this connection, the following diseases and disorders are just a few reasons why we need to be concerned.
 Although comprehensive, this list is only the tip of the iceberg regarding environmental and human health concerns.
 As new discoveries are made, it’s imperative that we address current systems and policies.

-Both Alzheimer’s and Parkinson’s are types of dementia.
+Both Alzheimer’s and Parkinson’s are types of neurologic diseases, the first one causing a type of dementia, the other affecting nerves that control movement.
 Being an umbrella term, dementia causes significant memory loss in conjunction with other behavioral, cognitive and emotional symptoms.
-Since pesticides are a major concern regarding the human nervous systems, these two conditions have been widely explored.
+Since pesticides are a major concern regarding the human nervous system, these two conditions have been widely studied.

 It is well-understood that acute, high-level exposure to pesticides can lead to neurotoxic effects — however, less is known about chronic exposure.
 Being the second most common neurodegenerative disease after Alzheimer’s, Parkinson’s has been linked to pesticide exposure within a number of studies.

-What they found, was that when exposed to ALDH-inhibiting pesticides, this leads to a 2- to 6-fold increase in Parkinson’s risk.
+What they found, was that when exposed to ALDH-inhibiting pesticides, people developed a 2- to 6-fold increase in Parkinson’s risk.
 This is particularly important for genetically vulnerable individuals.
 While focusing on Alzheimer’s, similar discoveries have been made.
 At the end of the day, pesticides are known neurotoxins — so this link is not shocking.